 If you've been following us for any length of time, you know we're a homeschooling family.
 And as a family living off the grid literally right in the wilderness, we know how important it is to teach our kids survival skills.
-It's a long way to the nearest hospital, and it's tricky to connect with emergency services in this remote location.
-So we were thrilled when our THiNK OUTSiDE BOXES subscription box included a whole lot of first aid and emergency items.
+So we were thrilled when our Think Outside Boxes subscription box included a whole lot of first aid and emergency items.

 Use Think Outside Boxes Subscription Box to Learn Wilderness First Aid

 We've learned how to do a D.R.A.B. assessment (Danger, Response, Airway, Breathing).
-We also had a long discussion about 9-1-1, which we don't have here in the Northwest Territories...yet.
-We're told it's coming this summer.
-(We were told this last summer as well.)
+We also had a long discussion about 9-1-1, which only arrived up here in late 2019.

-The gang over at Think Outside Boxes really outdid themselves with this month's selection which was just chock-full of first aid wilderness survival gear and goodies.
-Some of the kids first aid and wilderness emergency items included
+The gang over at Think Outside Boxes really outdid themselves with this month's selection which was chock-full of first aid wilderness survival gear and goodies.
+Some of the kids' first aid and wilderness emergency items included:

 - Water-resistant digital thermometer

 - Water-resistant resource cards (How-to and info cards)